[?] Subscribe To This Site

 The dry versions of these products are lower in carbohydrates than the majority of dry cat food products on the market.
 However, as you can see, Purina canned DM has the lowest carbohydrate level by far.
 Much less than the dry versions.
 However, the Purina diet contains many ingredients that are totally out of line with what a cat in its natural habitat would eat.

-On the other hand, if we look at Wellness canned Chicken, we find that it generally has 5 percent or less carbohydrate content.
+On the other hand, if we look at Wellness canned Chicken, for instance, we find that it generally has 5 percent or less carbohydrate content, even closer to the nutritional profile of a bird or mouse.
 This low amount of carbohydrates, the lack of grains in the diet, a good amount of muscle meat, and the absence of preservatives make it a much more desirable cat food.

 If you feed your cat a proper low carb diet, your cat may actually lose his requirement for insulin.
 If he doesn't completely lose his need for insulin, it is very likely he will need far less insulin to maintain an appropriate blood glucose level.